-- Obtain and read the service instructions carefully prior to installing the parts.
-Loose, worn, or damaged parts may cause injury to the rider. - We strongly recommend only using genuine Shimano replacement parts. - Read these Technical Service Instructions carefully, and keep them in a safe place for later reference.
+- The SM-HOSE brake hose for the M755 disc brake system must not be used in combination with the C901 disc brake system, as there is the danger that it may not allow sufficient braking force to be provided. - Obtain and read the service instructions carefully prior to installing the parts.
+Loose, worn or damaged parts may cause serious injury to the rider.
+We strongly recommend only using genuine Shimano replacement parts. - Read these Technical Service Instructions carefully, and keep them in a safe place for later reference.